Joelrajjoe/Joelrajjoe/README.md

 ## 🌟 About Me

 ✨ A **Data Science & AI enthusiast** passionate about solving real-world challenges with intelligent solutions.
-🏆 Gained experience through **hackathons, internships, and AI-driven projects**.
+🏆 Experienced through **hackathons, internships, and AI-driven projects**.
 ⚡ Always exploring **new technologies and innovative ideas** to push the limits.

 ---